Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Results

-~Next, we explore this dynamical picture systematically.
-In particular, we examine how the emergence of chirality-breaking events---which manifest as sudden, but reinforcing divergent dynamics---is linked to a corresponding sudden energy absorption by the system from the drive.
-Physically, this could be thought as an energy injection driving a phase transition.
+\nsb{Large energy differences induce chiral biases} Next, we explore this dynamical picture systematically.
+In particular, we examine how the emergence of chirality-breaking events---which manifest as sudden but reinforcing divergent dynamics---is linked to corresponding sudden energy absorption by the system from the drive.
+Physically, this could be thought of as an energy injection driving a phase transition.
 Hence, we identify chiral-breaking models and compare them to perfectly symmetrical counterparts where enantiomers are strictly equal at all times, \ie $S_i(t)=R_i(t)$.
-Using the same starting conditions, we then re-ran both system versions and computed their difference in maximum harnessed-work over an equal-time span after bifurcation, $\Delta W=W_\mx-W_\sym$, where $W_\mx$ and $W_\sym$ represent the work for the actual and symmetric case respectively.
+Using the same starting conditions, we then re-ran both system versions and computed their difference in maximum harnessed work over an equal-time span after bifurcation, $\Delta W=W_\mx-W_\sym$, where $W_\mx$ and $W_\sym$ represent the work for the actual and symmetric case, respectively.
 Furthermore, if chiral symmetry breaking depends on $\Delta W$ then it should also correlate with the degree of divergence, here computed as the channel enantiomeric excess, $ee=|m_R-m_S|/(m_R+m_S)$, where $m_{R(S)}$ is the total mass fraction of chiral elements in each channel.
-As an example, we thus consider again the chiral model in figure~\ref{fig:concentrations}A, and plot the work rates, and mass fractions $m_{R(S)}$ for the symmetric and chiral-system in figure~\ref{fig:eewmax}.
-Clearly, mass bifurcation correlates strongly with elevated work-rate dissipation, and is consistent with an energy-determined event not present in the symmetrical dynamics.
+As an example, we thus consider again the chiral model in figure~\ref{fig:concentrations}a and plot the work rates (from which $\Delta W$ is derived), and mass fractions $m_{R(S)}$ for the symmetric and chiral system in figure~\ref{fig:eewmax}.
+Mass bifurcation correlates strongly with elevated work-rate dissipation (hence work performed by the drive) and is consistent with an energy-determined event not present in the symmetrical dynamics.